edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

   │ Version             │ x.x                                          │
   │ Instance name       │ nextjs_blog                                  │
   └─────────────────────┴──────────────────────────────────────────────┘
-  Initializing EdgeDB instance...
+  Initializing Gel instance...
   Applying migrations...
   Everything is up to date.
 Revision initial.
   Project initialized.

-This process has spun up an EdgeDB instance called ``nextjs_blog`` and associated it with your current directory.
+This process has spun up an Gel instance called ``nextjs_blog`` and associated it with your current directory.
 As long as you're inside that directory, CLI commands and client libraries will be able to connect to the linked instance automatically, without additional configuration.